ArtifexSoftware/ghostpdl/demos/java/gsviewer/README.txt

 -= WINDOWS =-

 Ensure both gs_jni.dll, gpdldll64.dll, and gsjava.jar have been built.
-Then, run the build.bat script.
+Then, run the build_win32.bat script.
 To run, open gsviewer.jar either through File Explorer or in the command line through the following command:

 java -jar gsviewer.jar

 -= LINUX =-

-Ensure Ghoscript has been built.
+Ensure Ghostscript has been built.
-Run the build.sh script.
-This automatically will build the gs_jni.co, gsjava.jar, and copy the files to the needed directories. gsviewer.jar will be outputted in this directory.
+Run the build_linux.sh script.
+This will automatically build gs_jni.so, gsjava.jar, and copy the files to the needed directories. gsviewer.jar will be outputted in this directory.

+-= MAC =-

+Ensure Ghostscript has been built.
+Run the build_darwin.sh script.
+This will automatically build gs_jni.dylib, gsjava.jar, and copy the files to the needed directories. gsviewer.jar will be outputed in this directory.